Advertise Lake Vacation Rentals

 Peckerwood Lake is a 4,000-acre private lake in Prairie County, Arkansas.
 The lake was formed in 1942 by a dam constructed on the Big La Grue Bayou for irrigation purposes.
 The lake is also used for recreation and is well known for its populations of channel catfish and crappie.

 Fishing is the main activity on Peckerwood Lake.
-Sport fish in the lake include crappie, black bass, rainbow trout, steelhead trout, and sucker.
-The water near the dam is the best spot for channel catfish, cutthroat trout, and a variety of panfish.
+Sport fish in the lake include crappie, catfish, largemouth bass, and bream.
 There are two access areas for those wishing to launch a boat on the lake.
-Herman's Landing is on the south side and Red Barn Landing is located on the north side of the lake.
+Herman's Landing is on the south side, and Red Barn Landing is located on the north side of the lake.
 RV camping and trailer rental is available at Red Barn Landing.
 Because Peckerwood Lake is a private lake, there is a fee to launch boats.
 The southern end of the lake is the deeper end.
 As you make your way north, the water gets shallower and there are many islands.
 On the other side of the dam is Hartz Reservoir which is a shallow and rather marshy body of water.
-The lake is open to the public except for several weeks prior to and after the Arkansas duck season (November, December and January).
+Peckerwood Lake is closed to fishing from October 21 through February 1 for duck hunting.

 Prairie County, located in Central Arkansas, was named for its landscape.
 The area is mostly flat farmland with rolling hills in the northwest corner.
 In addition to La Grue Bayou and Peckerwood Lake, there are a number of small lakes and reservoirs in the county.
 The scenic White River makes its way through the eastern section of the county on its way to the Mississippi River.
 All of the waterways in the area offer excellent fishing, especially catfish, and a wide variety of water recreation.